antwanvdm/php-oop-music-collection/README.md

 - [ ] Make an actual composer package for this (separate music collection from the core)

 ## Changelog

+### v2.7.0

+- Upgraded to PHP8.3, everything works fine.
+- Upgraded phpStan to v2.0, which needed some minor fixes to be back on lv6 again
+- Upgraded phpUnit to v11.0, needed an upgraded XML.
+Also fixed the ImageTest as it was broken due to earlier DTO refactoring
+- Upgraded PHP-CS-Fixed to v3.65, needed to add blank_lines_before_namespace rule to replace the deprecated single_blank_line_before_namespace rule

 ### v2.6.0